 This terrible plague can decimate an entire hive in just three weeks, leaving beekeepers little time to react.

-It targets the delicate larvae of bees, which, once infected, become sacrificial victims in its thirst for destruction.
+It targets delicate bee larvae, which, once infected, become sacrificial victims in its thirst for destruction.
 And when it happens it is very difficult to eradicate.
-At that point, all you can do is burn the hive, the tools and even the bees themselves.
+At that point all you can do is burn the hive, the tools and even the bees themselves.

 Yet even this is not enough.
 Even a single surviving spore can lie in wait for 70 years, ready to infect the next colony it encounters.